-We restore sight and prevent blindness through the
+We restore sight and prevent blindness through the healing power of donation, transplantation and research.

 Saying YES! to donation can change someone’s life